Your cover letter closing matters. Here are some tips on how to finish strong — and some Resumania™ examples highlighting what not to do.

 Here are some options to help you draft a strong cover letter closing:

 - “Thank you for your time.
 I look forward to speaking to your further about my in-depth experience and passion for all aspects of web development.
 You can reach me at [phone number and email].”

 - “I would love the chance to further discuss the position and what skills I’d bring to the job.
 Thank you for considering my application.”

 - “I believe my five years of experience in user design, specifically working in the finance industry, will be an excellent match for this job.
 I welcome the chance to discuss how my qualifications will contribute to your firm’s success.
 Thank you for your consideration.”

 - “With my extensive accounts payable experience, I believe I can quickly get up to speed in this position.
 I’d welcome the opportunity to speak with you more about my qualifications at [phone number and email].
 Thank you for your time.”

 You can also benefit from studying examples of what you shouldn’t do.
 Resumania™ offers Robert Half’s take on resumes and cover letters that missed the mark.
 Here are some amusing real-life cover letter closings our company has come across:

-This last embarrassing typo is from a job candidate whose first name is Doug:
+- This last embarrassing typo is from a job candidate whose first name is Doug: “Sincerely, Dog.”

-As with other parts of the cover letter, the close should be informative, concise and correct.
+As with other parts of the note, your cover letter closing should be informative, concise and correct.
 Bad grammar, punctuation errors, typos or misspellings might be all the incentive a hiring manager needs to toss your application aside for lacking attention to detail.
 Don’t rely on spell-check.
-Proofread your submission carefully, and get someone else to look at it as well.
-A well-thought-out final statement can help you “close” the deal.
+Proofread your submission carefully and get someone else to look at it as well.
+A well-thought-out (and properly typed) final statement can help you close the deal.